| |

 reciprocal influences found here between the Romanians,

 the Hungarians and the Germans after a long living together.
+The collections have the

 following themes: the professions, the trades, the textile